Michael Grandage: Michael Grandage Company (MGC)

+In 2024 MGC produced Backstairs Billy, a new play by Marcelo Dos Santos starring Penelope Wilton and Luke Evans.
+It played a twelve week run at the Duke of York’s Theatre, directed by Michael Grandage and earning Dos Santos a Critics' Circle Award.

 Film

-In 2016 MGC released their first feature film Genius, about the relationship between author Thomas Wolfe and his editor Max Perkins.
-The film, which was based on A.Scott Berg’s biography Max Perkins: Editor of Genius, had a screenplay by John Logan and was directed by Grandage.
-It starred Colin Firth, Jude Law, Nicole Kidman, Guy Pearce, Dominic West and Laura Linney and premiered at the Berlin Film Festival before a release on 16 June 2016 in the USA.
+In 2016, MGC released their first feature film Genius, about the relationship between author Thomas Wolfe and his editor Max Perkins.
+The film, which was based on A. Scott Berg’s biography Max Perkins: Editor of Genius, had a screenplay by John Logan and was directed by Grandage.
+It starred Colin Firth, Jude Law, Nicole Kidman, Guy Pearce, Dominic West and Laura Linney and premiered at the Berlin Film Festival before a release on 16 June 2016 in the US.

-In 2022, MGC produced its second film, My Policeman for Amazon Studios alongside Berlanti/Schecter Films and Independent Film Company.
-This full length feature was written by Ron Nyswaner based on a book by Bethan Roberts and directed by Grandage.
+In 2022, MGC produced its second film, My Policeman for Amazon Studios, alongside Berlanti/Schecter Films and Independent Film Company.
+This film was written by Ron Nyswaner, based on a book by Bethan Roberts and directed by Grandage.
 The cast includes Harry Styles, Emma Corrin, David Dawson, Gina McKee, Linus Roache and Rupert Everett.
-It receives its world premiere at the Toronto International Film Festival and is on general release on 21 October 2022.
+It received its world premiere at the Toronto International Film Festival and went on general release on 21 October 2022.